RandyGaul/cute_framework/docs/time/cf_between_interval.md

 Parameters | Description
 --- | ---
 interval | Number of seconds between each interval. offset | An offset of seconds used to offset within the interval of [0,interval].
-This gets mathematically mod'd,
-           so it can be any number of seconds.
+This gets mathematically modulo'd, so it can be any number of seconds.

 ## Remarks